Fantastic Beasts: The Crimes of Grindelwald - The Original Screenplay

 Fantastic Beasts

-Fantastic Beasts consists of three books.
+Fantastic Beasts consists of three books — considered a complete series.
 The current recommended reading order for the series is provided below.

 Main series Harry Potter